The cerebral aneurysm consists of a focal pathological dilatation of the cerebrovasculature, which becomes prone to rupture.

 The location of saccular aneurysms in specific arterial segments frequently varies due to differences in the study populations reported.
 Multiple saccular aneurysms are observed in 20-30% of patients with cerebral aneurysms.

 Saccular aneurysms often rupture in the subarachnoid space, representing 70-80% of spontaneous subarachnoid hemorrhages (SAH).

 A ruptured aneurysm can also cause intraparenchymal, intraventricular, or subdural hemorrhage.
 Giant saccular aneurysms, defined as greater than 25 mm in diameter, account for 3-5% of all intracranial aneurysms.

-Although giant aneurysms can cause SAH, these lesions frequently produce mass effects and result in distal thromboembolism.
+Although giant aneurysms can cause SAH, these lesions frequently produce mass effects and distal thromboembolism.

 Signs and symptoms of cerebral aneurysm

 The symptoms associated with a cerebral aneurysm (which occurs when a blood vessel widens so that it bulges or swells in the brain, altering the correct blood flow through it and exploding in the form of hemorrhage) are as follows: